 Its remote location means you can relax here with only the sound of the ocean – no vendors or restaurants here!

 But it isn’t just the beach’s beauty that makes it special, it is actually the things to see and do at the beach that make it a destination all on its own.

 Costeno Beach Hostel opened in 2016 right on the beach, and this hostel is a destination all on its own with some of Colombia’s best parties.

-The hostel also features a stunning Balinese-style pool, huge bar and restaurant, multiple levels to enjoy ocean views, as well as yoga classes and surf lessons.
-The truth is, many travelers come to Costeno Beach simply because of this hostel.
+The hostel also features a stunning Balinese-style pool, huge bar, and restaurant, multiple levels to enjoy ocean views, as well as yoga classes and surf lessons.
+The truth is, that many travelers come to Costeno Beach simply because of this hostel.

 There are a couple of other places to stay nearby too if the hostel isn’t your style.
 Regardless of where you stay, you’ll enjoy this picture-perfect beach and ideal surf waves.

 from Bailey from Destinationless Travel